kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Unrestricted.md

 *5. The Ravager*

 * Board the Ravager
-* Coordinate Warp Kreia and 3C-FD to two proton core sites
+* Coordinate Warp Kreia and Atton to two proton core sites
 * Save Teleport Kreia to the other two proton core sites
-* Forward Hotshot to warp to Nihilus
+* Forward Hotshot to Default Spawn Warp MC to Nihilus
 * Kill Nihilus and leave the Ravager

 *6. Malachor V*